molnett/valv/SPIN-verification/README.md

 By flagging **SAME_KEK_ASSIGNED** as true the max number of KEKs assigned will be set to 1 and both Tenants will be assigned the same KEK from the Keystore.
 This alternative model introduces a faulty behavior to observe verification failure. <br/>

 On set intervals defined as constants, KEKs will be rotated in the database and signals will be sent to the tenants assigned those KEKs.
-Tenants will then Re-encrypt those encrypted DEKs in order to rotate the encryption. <br/>
+Tenants will then re-encrypt those encrypted DEKs in order to rotate the encryption. <br/>

 ## To Run and Verify
 Most of this can be done with an external tool such as iSpin, additional information found [here](https://spinroot.com/spin/Man/README.html).   <br />